 SEAT PLEASANT, MARYLAND, Wednesday, April 15, 2020 — Mayor Eugene W. Grant announced the launch of a GoFundMe fundraising campaign, Invest in Hope, with a goal of helping The City of Seat Pleasant’s most vulnerable residents with essential living expenses amid the COVID-19 pandemic.
 The campaign was seeded with a generous donation from Wanda Durant, former resident and mother of NBA star Kevin Durant.

-Eligible residents can apply for financial assistance which will be distributed through debit cards enabled by Mastercard’s City Possible network in partnership with Usio.
 The program provides direct relief to families and residents living at or below the poverty line to use for basic living expenses, such as food, health care, or utilities.
 In addition to the Mastercard City Possible Program and Usio, Mayor Grant and Seat Pleasant would like to acknowledge IGNITE Cities, a mayoral advisory firm specializing in smart city initiatives, for their efforts in facilitating and spearheading the formation of this partnership.

 In March, the City of Seat Pleasant announced the launch of disease surveillance and chronic disease management telehealth system in partnership with EagleForce and Freedman’s Health.
 The system will screen and monitor for disease outbreaks and enable the expansion of telehealth management of chronic medical conditions for persons most at risk of COVID-19 mortality.
 Seat Pleasant’s position as a small, smart city makes it an ideal trial ground for this type of pilot program that could be applied to other cities at scale.
 In contributing to this fundraising campaign, donors will be supporting a community that is helping to pave the way for future disease outbreak prevention and control.